Upgrade Rudder on RHEL or CentOS

 However, Techniques from Rudder standard library are not updated automatically in Rudder 4.x, so it needs a user action.

-If you want to do any modification in a Technique from the standard library, it is recommanded to create a whole new Technique (copy the source one with a new name and version), and do your changes in this new Technique.
+If you want to do any modification in a Technique from the standard library, it is recommended to create a whole new Technique (copy the source one with a new name and version), and do your changes in this new Technique.
 Thus, your standard library won’t diverge from Rudder upstream one, and you will be able to benefit from its updates.

-To upgrade you local techniques, run the following commands on the Rudder root server: If you did any manual modifications in existing Techniques from standard library, you will need to merge the changes during upgrade of Techniques.
+To upgrade you local techniques, run the following commands on the Rudder server: If you did any manual modifications in existing Techniques from standard library, you will need to merge the changes during upgrade of Techniques.